demisto/content-docs/docs/integrations/mirroring.md

 ### get-remote-data
 * GetRemoteDateArgs - this is an object created to maintain all the argument you receive from the server in order to use this command.
 Arguments explanation:
-  - remote_incident_it - the remote incident id.
+  - remote_incident_id - the remote incident id.
   - last_update - the time the incident was last updated - our recommendation would be to use the arg_to_timestamp function to parse it into a timestamp.
 * GetRemoteDataResponse - this is the object that maintains the format in which you should order the results from this function.
 You should use return_results on this object to make it work.
 Arguments explanation: